mayankmajeji/smart-captcha-alternative-with-cloudflare-turnstile/docs/API-REFERENCE.md

 ### Overview

-The TurnstileWP plugin uses a standardized naming convention with the `tswp_` prefix for all settings keys.
+The SmartCT plugin uses a standardized naming convention with the `tswp_` prefix for all settings keys.

 ### Key Naming Pattern